 Why would I?

-My brain didn’t find this knowledge useful.
-I didn’t find it useful.
-And so it had to go.
+My brain didn’t find this knowledge useful, nor did I find it helpful – and so it had to go.

 We are wired to follow the path of the least resistance.
 No wonder.
 We are drawn to, seemingly, easy solutions such as speed-reading.